-- Competitions will be held on the first Sunday of each month starting in February of each year.
+- Club competitions will be held on the first Sunday of each month starting in February of each year.
 If the competition is cancelled on the first Sunday it will revert to the second Sunday of the month.
-If this day is cancelled then all competitions will be cancelled for that month.
+All events are individually registered.

 - The Contest Director will publish a draft schedule on the Saturday, With the finalised draw and heat times by 6.30am on the day of the Competition.
 The heats surfing first on the day will be notified the day before.
 Names will be displayed on the contest board for all competitors or via the whiteboard in “Surfcomp” app.
 It is the responsibility of the competitor to check their heat times on a regular basis as heat times may vary or change prior to their heat.

 - Heat times are twenty minutes in length.
 Competitors can paddle out 5 minutes prior the commencement of their heat.